ylashin/HadoopPD/readme/spark-streaming-part4.md

 1. For our use case a free Power BI subscripiton will be fine but if you have a paid one it should be good also.
 2. Please note that there are limits for pushing data to  a free vs paid subscriptions but we will not be hitting the service hard.
-3. Also, for Twitter firehose, it has similar limits but this is not a top priority for our POC.
+3. Also for Twitter firehose, it has similar limits but this is not a top priority for our POC.
 3. So, head up to [Power BI home page](https://powerbi.microsoft.com/en-us/) and get yourself a free subscription.